Barca chief: I'll do everything to keep De Jong

 Barca's gross debt still stands at around €1 billion and they are operating within a LaLiga salary limit of -€144m, which is the only negative cap in the league.
 The limits will be updated later this summer.

 Barca face stern competition to sign Brazilian winger Raphinha from Leeds United this summer.
-Chelsea are reportedly prepared to pay £60m for the Brazilian winger while Tottenham are also monitoring the situation.
+Sources told ESPN Chelsea have agreed a fee in excess of £60m for the Brazilian winger, while Tottenham are also monitoring the situation.

 "We have spoken to Leeds," Laporta said of Raphinha.
 "We know he is a player that would like to come to Barca but there are also other clubs interested."
 Laporta clarified that Raphinha's potential arrival to the Camp Nou would not stop Barca from attempting to keep Ousmane Dembele at the club.